mohamedhafezqo/json-reader/README.md

 | json_decode   | 10000 | 10000 | 20000 |
 | JsonMachine::fromStream    | 1       | 1      | 2 |

-This means, that JsonMachine::fromStream is constantly efficient for any size of processed JSON.
+This means, that `Streaming` is constantly efficient for any size of processed JSON.
 100 GB no problem.

 ## End point